square/pair/README.md

 # Set the current git author according to your user, perhaps useful in .bashrc.
 $ pair $USER

-# create a branch to work on a feature
+# Create a branch to work on a feature.
 $ pair -b ONCALL-843
 Switched to a new branch 'alice+jsmith/ONCALL-843'
 ```